 Here are some of the support questions we get most often.

 Although RibbonFlex Pro tape light is thin and flexible, do not bend strip lights or make sharp turns.
-The preferred method to make turns is to use Surelock connectors .
+The preferred method to make turns is to use SureLock connectors.
 Alternatively, use WireGrip connectors with wire or solder wire directly to the copper LED strip light’s copper pads.
-For a more detailed guide, please view the making corners with LED strip light PDF.
-View PDF
+For a more detailed guide, see the Making corner turns with RibbonFlex tape light PDF.

-Mount LED tape for under cabinet lighting up against the back side of the cabinet lip.
+For under cabinet lighting, mount the LED tape to the back side of the cabinet lip.
 RibbonFlex Pro has a wide 120 degree beam angle, and by installing the tape lighting on the cabinet lip it will eliminate LED bright spots on reflective counter top surfaces.
-For detailed installation photos including techniques for running tape light from one cabinet to another, view this PDF.
-Alternatively, utilizing channels with diffused lenses minimize bright spots on counter tops; they also deliver protection and a more finished look to LED tape light installation.
-View PDF for more details.
+For detailed installation photos, including techniques for running tape light from one cabinet to another, see this PDF.
+Alternatively, using channels with diffused lenses minimizes bright spots on counter tops.
+They also deliver protection and a more finished look to the LED tape light installation.

 To jump the obstacle, use a connect a length of wire to the two strips of tape light.
 This can be done with a WireGrip connector and an appropriate length of wire or a SureLock connector can be extended to connect two LED strips.
 To extend the length, cut the SureLock Wire Lead connector in half, and splice a wire to the two ends of the connector.